kukhyeon/FPGA/README.md

-Studying for FPGA with verilog HDL
+Studying FPGA with verilog HDL